DFE-Digital/architecture/common-components/index.md

 With this holistic operating model, definition of platform services and appropriate process orchestration, the Cloud Hosting provider (e.g. Azure, AWS, Google Cloud Platform, etc) becomes largely irrelevant, as multiple providers can be considered for use in conjunction with one another, supporting the organisation's operating model and management tool(s).

-The operating model, under active development and being matured, results in a Cloud Infrastructure Platform that is consistent, understood, repeatable, flexible, secure, encompassing, and controlled.
+The operating model, under active development and being matured, results in a Cloud Infrastructure Platform that is consistent, understood, repeatable, flexible, secure, encompassing and controlled.

 __Further guidance__